Kaczmar468/GraphEditor/README.md

 Comments.
 Comment lines give human-readable information about the file and are ignored by programs.
 Comment lines can appear anywhere in the file.
 Each comment line begins with a lower-case character c.
 ```
-c this is an example of a comment line.
+c //this is an example of a comment line.
 ```

 Problem line.
 There is one problem line per input file.
 The problem line must appear before any node or arc descriptor lines.
 The problem line has the following format.